ivanmolto/goavx/README.md

 # GoValanache
 A SDK for avalanche written in go.
+This project has the goal of mirror [go-web3](https://github.com/umbracle/go-web3)

 ## Requirements
 - bzr